 The U.S. AIDS Drug Assistance Program (ADAP) is a $2.03 billion service that is part of Title II of the Ryan White CARE Act.
 There is a nationwide network of ADAPs that provide free medications to HIV-positive people in the U.S. who are poor, uninsured or underinsured.
 230,932 HIV-positive people currently receive free medications through their ADAP.

-As of Nov.
-21, 2013, there are no individuals on ADAP waiting lists.
-Ten ADAPs have had cost-containment measures in place since April 1, 2013 (reported as of Aug.
-6, 2013).
-In addition, no ADAPs reported considering implementing new or additional cost-containment measures by the end of ADAP's current fiscal year (March 31, 2014).
-Five ADAPs reported modifying or eliminating existing cost-containment measures since Aug.
-6, 2013.
+As of July 23, 2014, there are 35 individuals on an ADAP waiting list.
+Eleven ADAPs have had cost-containment measures in place since April 1, 2013 (reported as of July 15, 2014).
+No ADAPs currently anticipate additional cost-containment measures prior to March 31, 2015.
+Seven ADAPs reported modifying or eliminating existing cost-containment measures since April 1, 2013 (as of April 7, 2014).